tyrinlewis123/circularity/README.md

 * Drawing with CreateJS and our draw utility.
-* RGB color.
 * Leveraging the power of built-in and 3rd party API (DRY), like Math and opspark-draw.
 * Variable declaration and initialization.
 * Function invocation and passing arguments to functions.
-* The While loop.
+* The while and for loop.
 * Conditional statements - making decisions in code.
 * Recognizing code blocks.
+* Calculating coordinates in a cartesian system.
+* Calculating boundaries.
-* Random number generation.
+* Animating.
 * Pair programming.

 ### Entering Code